 Bowens disease is a form of squamous cell cancer in situ.

 Basal cell carcinoma is the most common type of cancer in the U.S. and the most common skin cancer.
+90% of the epidermal cells, so named because they are found in its basal layer, below the squamous cells.
+These round cells are also called keratinocytes.
 BCC is usually benign i.e. a relatively harmless skin cancer.
-Round basal cells reside under the squamous cells.
-Typically looks like a red patch, scar, shiny bump, pink growth or an open sore, which can bleed, ooze or crust.
+It typically looks like a red patch, scar, shiny bump, pink growth or an open sore, which can bleed, ooze or crust.
 Rarely spreads or metastasizes, but should not be ignored since it is more easily treated whilst small.

 The sun can damage DNA in skin cells, which if not repaired by the immune system, can cause skin cells to multiply rapidly and form malignant tumors.
 Curable if detected early, but each year in the U.S. ~8,000 people die of this type of cancer (2023), the most fatal of cutaneous cancers.
 Here's the interesting fact though - a significant percentage of melanoma, sometimes aggressive, is not related to UV radiation, and can even occur in places where the sun doesn't shine.